tetherscript/WinUITranslator/README.md

 # WinUITranslator
 ## Translate your WinappSDK WinUI Apps.

-> [!NOTE]
+> [!IMPORTANT]
-> Requires Visual Studio 2022 with .Net 8 and WinAppSDK 1.6
+> - Requires Visual Studio 2022 with .Net 8 and WinAppSDK 1.6

 - This Visual Studio 2022 solution contains a Translator app that translates your WinAppSDK WinUI project to the languages of your choice.
 It will scan your project, create the necesary translations, and update your Resource.resw files.
 - An OpenAI API translation function is included.
 You can translate an app for under $5 USD.